JeimyGar/Bellabeat_Case_Study/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:
-1. How are bellabeat products mostly used
 2. What Bellabeat feature is mostly used
 3. What bellabeat feature in used the least
-4. How active are Bellabeat users
 5. Calorie count to see what time of day id most active
 6. Minutes for different minute level output for physical activity
-7. Activity levels compared to BMI
+7. Activity levels compared to BMI *
-8. How many people logged sleep
-9. Average sleep hours
-10. Days of the week most people use the device (calorie count)
+10. Days of the week most people use the device (calorie count) *
-11. See BMI to see what body type od most common with sample of users
+11. See BMI to see what body type od most common with sample of users *
-12. Compare average steps, calories burned, and heart rate across these groups

 ### Data Analysis